magao-x/handbook/operating/alignment.rst

 Alignment
 ===================================

-These procedures assume that you have completed the :doc:`startup` and :doc:`daily_startup`, have a PSF on `camtip`, and are modulating.
+These procedures assume that you have completed the :doc:`startup` and :doc:`daily_startup`.
+In other words, CACAO is configured, you have a PSF on `camtip`, and you are modulating.

 System Pupil Alignment
 -----------------------------------